Music streaming service Qobuz comes to Samsung Smart TVs

 Georges Fornay, Deputy CEO of Qobuz explains the following regarding its arrival on Samsung TVs:

-“An application for Smart TVs was something frequently requested by our subscribers, so it only made sense to develop one for the biggest ones first.”
+“An application for Smart TVs was something frequently requested by our subscribers, so it only made sense to develop one for the big ones first.”

 This service is available in many European countries, including Spain, as well as the United States and Australia.
 During this month we will see this application in the ‘Editor’s Pick’ of the Galaxy Store.